 Heal Thy Hormones!

 In my experience, it makes much more sense to address hormonal imbalances first and foremost, as many people improve their autoimmune symptoms dramatically just by bringing their bodies into balance.
-This is exactly why I wrote the The Hormone Reset Diet.
+This is exactly why I wrote the The Hormone Reset Diet and created the Hormone Reset Detox program.

 In my new book, I give you an easy-to-follow plan which eliminates the major food culprits that commonly lead to hormonal SNAFUs.
 I also designed my hormone balancing shakes to jump-start the healing process of restoring order to your endocrine (hormone-producing) glands.
 Balancing your hormones may be enough to put your autoimmune diseases into remission!
 Most of my patients also benefit from making some adjustments to their lifestyle by bringing balance to their exercise, stress, and sleep routines.
 In any case, I’ve seen an incredible number of people overcome their autoimmune disease, simply by tending to their imbalanced hormones and lifestyles.
 In fact, the 5000 people who’ve completed The Hormone Reset Diet report weight loss of up to 15 pounds, increased metabolic rate, a drop of 21 points in blood sugar, and loss of 4 inches off their waist.
 Now that’s some food for thought!